jess-bk/aws-bootcamp-cruddur-2023/journal/week3.md

 * Users --> comfirm user by selecting the user to confirm
 * check email for password from aws

-# Resolving the issue with setting user with AWS INCOGNITO
+# Resolving the issue with setting user with AWS INCOGNITO (step 14 did not work this will resolve the issue)
 run this command in cli
 ```
 cognito-idp admin-set-user-password --username <enter username> --password =<enter password> --user-pool-id <enter user pool ID>  --permanent
 ```

+# Resolving Name In Frontend User Attributes --> frontend sidebar navigation
+AWS navigate to user pool and inside the console click on user attributes and enter name and preffered name.

+# Implementing signup in AWS Cognito --> frontend
+1. delete the user created in AWS in the user pool (previously created manually now will be done in the frontend)